openshift/console/frontend/packages/console-dynamic-plugin-sdk/README.md

 - All Console provided React Router v5 shared modules are deprecated and will be removed in the future.
   Plugins should upgrade to React Router v6 via `react-router-dom-v5-compat` module.

+#### Console 4.19.x

+- Removed `@fortawesome/font-awesome` and `openshift-logos-icon`.
+Plugins should use PatternFly icons from `@patternfly/react-icons` instead.
+The `fa-spin` class remains but is deprecated and will be removed in the future.
+Plugins should provide their own CSS to spin icons if needed.

 ### PatternFly dynamic modules

 Newer versions of `@openshift-console/dynamic-plugin-sdk-webpack` package (1.0.0 and higher) include